How to Harvest Honey — Video Tutorial

 Your first step in the harvesting process is to remove your honey bees from the supers.
 Here’s what you’ll need:

 In southern Wisconsin, we pull our supers before Labor Day, which gives us enough time to do a Varroa mite treatment before the frost.
-We wouldn’t want to treat with the supers still in place.
+Because of the mite treatment we are using, we do not leave the supers on once we begin treatment.

 Here are two options to remove the bees we won’t be exploring today: